 About This Guide

-These listings are a selective guide to area restaurants.
-All were visited anonymously, and the blurbs reflect independent judgments; no fees were paid for inclusion.
-Price ranges, necessarily somewhat subjective, are: Inexpensive = $10 or less, Moderate = $11-20, Expensive = $20-30, Very Expensive = $30 and up.
+These listings are a selective, rotating guide to area restaurants.
+The summaries reflect independent judgments; no fees were paid for inclusion.
+Price ranges, necessarily somewhat subjective, are: Inexpensive = $ or $10, Moderate = $$ or $11-20, Expensive = $$$ or $20-30, Very Expensive = $$$$ or $30 or up.

 Hungry for more Sedona dining info?
 Click here to order a copy of The Sedona Table